territorium/markdown/README.md

 | Auto | Center | Left | Right |

 Sizing of of the single table columns is not supported by markdown.
-In smart.IO we introduced the definition of the column width, using the number of hyphens (---) in the header separator.
+We extended the tables and introduced the definition of the column width, using the number of hyphens (---) in the header separator.
 The number of hyphens in a single column relative to the sum of all hyphens in all columns define the relative width to the whole table.

 ### Alerts

-Alerts are a smart.IO extension to provide customizable blockquotes.
+Alerts are an extension to provide customizable blockquotes.
 4 different kind of alerts are supported, that are rendered with a background and highlight color.
 The alert message have to start with **!** at the beginning of the line with a letter defining the alert message.

 	!n Note